 SAEGUARD Recruiting

-Let me encourage everyone that is struggling with recruiting to simply give them a call.
+Let me encourage everyone who is struggling with recruiting to simply give them a call.
 Their advice is free, and I personally know of one agency that locked in several recruits in the weeks that followed that phone call.